 - Detailed risk analyses regularly are carried out for our activities, throughout the world.
-Operational risk control is assured and additional controls can be deployed where necessary.
+Operational risk control is assured, and additional controls can be deployed where necessary.
 Regular audits enable us to manage and control our major risks.

-- SUEZ encourages internal or external innovations that could improve work conditions and have a positive impact on Health & Safety for everyone.
+- SUEZ encourages internal and external innovations that could improve work conditions and have a positive impact on Health & Safety for everyone.
 All this Experience Feedback is shared via the Innovation Trophies event and during good practice exchanges between entities.
 The detailed event analyses are also shared.

 SUEZ - The 10 hygiene rules Covid-19